dplanitzer/Serena/Tools/README.md

 ```
 diskimage makedir /path/to/directory path/to/dmg
 ```
 The first path argument is the path and the name of the new directory and the second path argument specifies the disk image.
-Add the `-p` switch if the diskimage too should automatically create all missing parent directories.
+Add the `-p` switch if the diskimage too should automatically create all missing parent directories Use the `-o` option to specify the directory user and group id and the `-x` option to specify the directory permissions.

 The pull command allows you to copy a file from a disk image to the local filesystem:
 ```